mendix/docs-site-test/content/en/docs/developerportal/collaborate/team/app-roles.md

 ## 2 Team Member

 If you want to join an a team, you have to ask a current team member (with the **Invite** permission) to send an invitation.
-Because team members are not visible to users outside that team, you can ask the  to send the invite.
+Because team members are not visible to users outside that team, you can ask the [App Contact](/developerportal/settings/general-settings/) to send the invite.
 This means it is important the App Contact has the correct permissions to manage the app (for example, the **Scrum Master** role).

 ## 3 Team Roles {#team-roles}